Ritik2001/MathQuizGame/README.md

-Easiest Math Quiz web app
+Easiest Math Quiz web app you can imagine using HTML, CSS and JavaScript